marian-m12l/studio/README.md

 LICENSE
 -------

-This project is licensed under the terms of the Mozilla Public License 2.0.
+This project is licensed under the terms of the **Mozilla Public License 2.0**.
+The terms of the license are in the `LICENSE` file.

+The `vorbis-java` library, as well as the `VorbisEncoder` class are licensed by the Xiph.org Foundation.
+The terms of the license can found in the `LICENSE.vorbis-java` file.